 Most therapy sessions last between 45-60 minutes and are most effective if they occur weekly.
 Depending on individual needs, they may occur bi-weekly.

 What are your fees, insurance and payment details?

 Insurance - I'm In-Network with BCBS of Illinois PPO and Cigna Evernorth

 Self pay --- I accept cash, check, or major credit cards and Health Savings Accounts

-Out Of Network - I can submit a Superbill to your insurance
+Out Of Network - I can provide a Superbill for you to submit to your insurance

 How do I schedule an appointment?